DataIntellSystLab/OCTOPUS/README.md

   - The -g option will shrink the database to the desired GB size
   - The desired_ram should be ~5G for datasets up to 50 million kmers, ~10G up to 100 million kmers, ~20G for up to 200 million kmers, etc. Even with suboptimal RAM allocation, it will work with any kmer cardinality but the minimal perfect hashing will be less efficient.
   - -h or -help to print instructions

+Assembly accession IDs and associated labels of the BV-BRC bacterial DB are available in data/BV-BRC_taxon_id_Assembly_accession_Species.txt.

+Assembly accession IDs of the WHO DB are available in data/WHO_Assembly_accession_Species.txt.